In a year when we've all tried our hand at sourdough, the Junior Bake Off final might be one of the most depressing TV events imaginable.

 After all, if anything's going to dissuade you from baking, it's watching a 10-year-old do it much better than you ever could.

 However, despite the depressing implications, there's no doubt that watching kids conjure up sensational bakes is genuinely impressive.
-Ahead of the series six Junior Bake Off final, we look at the contestants so far and reveal who's top of the tree.

 Who won Junior Bake Off 2021?

-Having twice finished top of the technical challenge, once for pizza star bread and once for Jamaican patties, she has certainly marked herself as one to watch.
+Having twice finished top of the technical challenge, once for pizza star bread and once for Jamaican patties, she certainly marked herself as one to watch.

-The 15-year-old Bristolian impressed the judges with his biscuit skills and has never finished lower than third in a technical.
+The 15-year-old Bristolian impressed the judges with his biscuit skills and never finished lower than third in a technical.

 The South Londoner regularly whips up everything from scones to lemon drizzle.
 This presumably goes down very well with her brother, who she describes as her "best friend".